blockbasenetwork/node/README.md

 The number of nodes you want for your sidechain depends on the security you need and how much you're willing to spend.
 As you can see in the configuration, there are three types of providers: *Validator Nodes*, *History Nodes*, and *Full Nodes*.
 Validator nodes **do not** need to store the whole sidechain on their side.
 They just help in block production.
 History Nodes **have to** store the whole sidechain on their side, and are checked on every settlement.
 Full nodes have to store the sidechain and the resulting databases from executing all operations on the sidechains. _*Full nodes are not yet fully implemented*_.

 ### Adding reserved seats
 In some cases, it may make sense to have a preselected list of accounts that will have a reserved spot for them on the network you're requesting.
 This is especially useful if you want your network to be partially or fully produced by nodes you manage.
+To add reserved seats, add the corresponding EOS accounts to the list of `ReservedProducerSeats`.
+A producer that has a reserved seat may participate as a validator, history, or full node.
+If more producers apply than the `RequiredNumber` for that type of producer, the ones who register first will get the position and the remaining ones will be left out.

 ## Step #2 - Configuring the data security
 BlockBase has an encryption layer built in that allows you to encrypt all your data before it is sent to the providers.
 You can configure the security on the appsettings file.
 Before you do that though, you have to consider the implications of doing so.